At a Glance

 Example negative review: It took me forever to be seen at this practice!
 And I had another appointment to get to that day — which I ended up missing.
 Not sure why it’s so hard to see patients on time.

 Example response: Thank you for your feedback.
 We do our best to keep wait times to 10 minutes, and we strive to provide the best patient experience possible.
 We really value your input and would love to connect with you offline to hear more about your concerns.
-Could you please give us a call at the office [phone number] so we can better assist you?
+Could you please give us a call at [phone number] so we can better assist you?

 Example negative review: It’s impossible to get anyone on the phone at this practice.
 So annoying!